GalaxyRoblox/Policies/docs/admin.md

     - The original creator of Galaxy, this role is reserved only for rcouret. (test)

 ## Ingame Rules Currently Enforced
-- 1: Follow the Roblox TOS
+1. Follow the Roblox TOS
-- 1a: TBD
-- 2: Placeholder
+2. Placeholder
-- 3: Placeholder
+3. Placeholder
-- 4: Placeholder
+4. Placeholder
-- 5: Placeholder
+5. Placeholder
-- 6: Placeholder
+6. Placeholder
-- 7: Placeholder
+7. Placeholder
-- 8: Placeholder
+8. Placeholder
-- 9: Placeholder
+9. Placeholder
-- 10: Placeholder
+10. Placeholder
-- 11: Placeholder
+11. Placeholder
-- 12: Placeholder
+12. Placeholder
-- 13: Placeholder
+13. Placeholder
-- 14: Placeholder
+14. Placeholder

 ## The Moderating System